michellab/BioSimSpace/README.md

 The [`install.sh`](install.sh) script will automatically install and configure a clean BioSimSpace application on Linux or macOS.
-Following a successful installation, the following aliases will be set (this assumes that you are using a Bash shell):
+Following a successful installation, the following aliases will be set:

 * `bss_python` - The BioSimSpace python interpreter.
 * `bss_ipython` - The BioSimSpace interactive python shell.
 * `bss_jupyter` - The BioSimSpace Jupyter executable.
 * `bss_test` - Run the BioSimSpace unit tests.

+(You'll need to run `source ~/.biosimspacerc` or restart your shell for these to take effect.)

 Note that this defaults to installing the latest stable version of BioSimSpace from [`master`](https://github.com/michellab/BioSimSpace/tree/master) branch.